-I’m sure I’ve read before that every single plastic tampon applicator that’s ever been made is still on this planet – how disgusting is that!?
-I’ve been wanting to try a menstrual cup for a while now after a friend of mine recommended it, and I actually just ordered one yesterday.
+I’m sure I’ve read before that every single plastic tampon applicator that’s ever been made is still on this planet.
+How disgusting is that!?
+I honestly believe that menstrual cups are the way forward.
 There are many different brands available, but I went for the OrganiCup.
 (Mooncup and Diva Cup are also very popular).
-Not gonna lie, I’m a little bit frightened of it getting stuck, but I’ve been assured that it’s fine after you get used to it!
-Not only do you save the planet from harbouring all your tampon applicators, but think of how much money you’ll save not having to buy tampons and sanitary towels any more.
-But if you don’t think a menstrual cup is for you, there are brands out there that sell organic tampons and reusable sanitary towels – Time of the Month is a good brand.
+Not only do you save the planet from harbouring all your tampon applicators, but think of how much money you’ll save not having to buy more tampons and sanitary towels.
+If you don’t think a menstrual cup is for you, there are brands that sell eco friendly organic tampons and reusable sanitary towels.(Time of the Month is a good brand).

 WALK – DON’T DRIVE

-This seems like a fairly obvious one, but if you live in an area where you can easily access somewhere on foot, there’s no excuse to get in the car.
+This seems like a fairly obvious one.
+If you live in an area where you can easily access somewhere on foot, there’s no excuse to get in the car.
 Unless it’s an emergency.
 Then you can drive.

 MAKE YOUR OWN CLEANING PRODUCTS

 Many of you will probably be aware of a cleaning enthusiast on Instagram called Mrs Hinch.
-Her account completely blew up this year and she gained 1 million followers in the space of a couple of months.
-Her account was dedicated to her infectious love of cleaning, and although her stories and cleaning hacks are great – the amount of toxic chemicals and plastic bottles she is using gives me a headache.
-I was seeing so many people doing what they call a ‘Hinch Haul’ or ‘Hinching’ and buying hundred’s of pounds worth of cleaning products at once.
+Her account blew up last year and she gained 1 million followers in the space of a couple of months.
+Although her stories and cleaning hacks are great – the amount of toxic chemicals and plastic bottles she uses gives me a headache.
+I was seeing so many people doing what they call a ‘Hinch Haul’ or ‘Hinching’.
+Some buying hundred’s of pounds worth of cleaning products at once.
 While I do love a nice cleaning product once in a while (I love cruelty free ones like Method, Zoflora, and Astonish), I do believe that there’s not a lot you can’t clean with some lemon juice, apple cider vinegar, bicarbonate of soda, and water.
-There are plenty of recipes online to make your own natural cleaning sprays which will save the planet and save you money.
+It’s much more eco friendly to make your own natural cleaning sprays which will save the planet and save you money.

 GET A WASHING LINE OR DRYING RACK

 I probably sound like a complete sadact here – but how exciting is it when the weather is finally warm enough to dry your washing outside on the line?!
-A tumble dryer is probably seen as a luxury in most households today, we don’t have one and to be perfectly honest – we don’t need one.
+A tumble dryer is probably seen as a luxury in most households today.
+We don’t have one and to be perfectly honest – we don’t need one.
 I dry all our washing outside in the warmer months, and we have a big drying rack for inside.
-If one of us needs a particular item of clothing washed for a certain day, I just make sure to wash it a couple of days beforehand so it has time to dry.
+If I need a particular item of clothing washed for a certain day, I just make sure to wash it a few days beforehand.

 GROW YOUR OWN

-This one does depend somewhat on how much space you have, but everyone has a windowsill so why not try growing your own herbs?
-We had a vegetable patch installed in our garden earlier this year, and even though my butternut squash’s didn’t want to grow, I loved being able to grow my own garden.
+This one does depend somewhat on how much space you have.
+But everyone has a windowsill so why not try growing your own herbs?
+We had a vegetable patch installed in our garden last year.
+Even though my butternut squash’s didn’t want to grow, I loved being able to grow my own garden.
 (Yes, I’m officially an old lady).
-I think I’ll try tomatoes next year.
+I think I’ll try tomatoes this year.
 Alternatively, you can always visit a pick-your-own place when you’re shopping for fruit.
 They’re cheaper, they taste better, and they’re local.
 Plus you can adopt the ‘one-for-me, one-for-the-basket’ rule…

-Ok so decluttering in itself won’t necessarily help you be more eco-friendly, but the way in which you discard all your things can be.
-Instead of just throwing things away you could donate them to a charity shop, sell them online, give them to a friend or family member, or recycle them.
+Ok so decluttering in itself won’t necessarily make you more eco friendly, but the way in which you discard your things can be.
+Instead of just throwing things away – you could donate them to a charity shop, sell them online, give them to a friend or family member, or recycle them.
 Try not to throw anything in the bin.

 INVEST IN GOOD QUALITY CLOTHING

 This means no fast fashion!
 It’s so easy to get caught up with the latest trends and offers and before you know it you’ve been suckered into buying dozens of items that you really don’t need.
-Once you’ve decluttered your wardrobe, make the most out of all the clothes you do have, and when it comes to replacing them try to invest in better quality items that will last much longer.
-I also try to be more mindful when I’m buying new clothes to try and buy items that will go with a lot of the other things I already own.
+Once you’ve decluttered your wardrobe, make the most out of all the clothes you do have.
+Then when it comes to replacing them try to invest in better quality items that will last much longer.
+I also try to be more mindful when buying new clothes to buy items that will go with things I already own.

 MAKE YOUR OWN BEAUTY PRODUCTS

 Or try to be mindful of the amount of chemicals and artificial ingredients in the products you buy.
 My friend Hannah told me how to make a Rosemary Water hair rinse and I absolutely love it.
-All you do is simmer a few sprigs of fresh Rosemary in a pan of water until they go soft and brown, then remove the rosemary and let the water cool, then pour the water over your hair after you’ve finished washing it.
+Just simmer a few sprigs of fresh Rosemary in a pan of water until they go soft and brown, then remove the rosemary and let the water cool.
+When you’re ready, pour the water over your hair after you’ve finished washing it.
 It smells amazing and it makes your hair really shiny and soft.